ronen-g-aniti/A-star-and-minimum-snap/readme.md

 - \( g(n) \) is the cost from the start node to node \( n \).
 - \( h(n) \) is the heuristic estimate of the cost from node \( n \) to the goal.

+By carefully tuning the heuristic, I ensured optimal performance and accuracy in navigating complex 3D environments, demonstrating my ability to apply advanced algorithmic concepts to practical problems.

 ### Seventh-Order Polynomials for Trajectory Generation

-Seventh-order polynomials are used to approximate minimum snap trajectories.
-The polynomial representation of the trajectory is given by:
+I utilized seventh-order polynomials to generate smooth, minimum snap trajectories for the quadcopter.
+The polynomial trajectory is represented as:

 $$
 \mathbf{p}(t) = a_0 + a_1 t + a_2 t^2 + a_3 t^3 + a_4 t^4 + a_5 t^5 + a_6 t^6 + a_7 t^7
 $$

-The goal is to minimize the snap, which is the fourth derivative of position.
-The objective function for snap minimization is:
+The goal was to minimize the snap, defined as the fourth derivative of position.
+I achieved this by optimizing the objective function:

 $$
 J = \int_{0}^{T} \left( \frac{d^4 \mathbf{p}(t)}{dt^4} \right)^2 dt
 $$

-For more details, refer to the [Trajectory Planning Math](motion-planning-A/Project1/trajectory_generation_math.md) file in this repository.
+This approach ensured the quadcopter's smooth and efficient movement through the environment, reflecting my proficiency in applying complex mathematical models to real-world engineering challenges.
+For an in-depth understanding, refer to the [Trajectory Planning Math](motion-planning-A/Project1/trajectory_generation_math.md) file in this repository.

 ## Description